Immern/CSNETWK-Final-Project/README.md

     ```

 ### Usage
-1. After making sure you are in the correct directory, open 2 terminals and run the following command:
+1. After making sure you are in the correct directory, open at least 2 terminals and run the following command:
     - Terminal 1:
        ```bash
        python main.py --mode simulate --ip 127.0.0.1